Dan-Eli/geo_sim_processing/README.md

 # Simplify

 Simplify is a geospatial simplification (generalization) tool for lines and polygons.
-Simplify implements the classic Douglas-Peucker algorithm with spatial constraints validation during geometry simplification.
-Simplify will preserve Simplicity (within the geometry), Intersection and Sidedness
+Simplify implements an enhanced version of the classic Douglas-Peucker algorithm with spatial constraints validation during geometry simplification.
+Simplify will preserve the following [topologicial relationships](__Preserving topological relationship__):  Simplicity (within the geometry), Intersection (with other geometries) and Sidedness (with other geometries).
-.

-Note: While most GIS tools will handle and display invalid geometries like figure 6b, some spatial operation will not be allowed and this is why it's important to keep validity of the geometry after a simplification operation.
+The figure 6  below shows the difference between the regular and the enhanced version of the classic Douglas-Peucker algorithm.
+Figure 6a represent the original contours.
+Figure 6b represent the results of the simplified contours with line intersections showed by the red dots using the classic Douglas-Peucker.
+Figure 6c represent the results of the simplified contours without line intersections using the enhanced version of the classic Douglas-Peucker.
+Figure 6b et 6c are using the same simplifiction tolerance.

 ![figure6a](/image/Figure6.png " ")

 ## Usage

-Simplifier is a processing script dicoverable in the QGIS Processing Tool Box under Geo Simplification
+Simplify is a processing script dicoverable in the QGIS Processing Tool Box under Geo Simplification

 **Input layer**: The Line String or Polygon layer to simplify